 Possession of Marijuana under 2 Oz.

 Although this offense is a class B misdemeanor and considered a minor case, if not handled correctly, it can cause lots of problems.
-For example, a conviction for this offense will, among other things, cause your driver's license to be suspended even if you were not driving when the offense occurred.
-If it stays on your record, it may cause problems renting an apartment or obtaining employment since they may think you will be smoking Marijuana on the premises.
+Although it looks like it will probably be legalized sometime in the future, right now it is illegal and could get you arrested.
+Also, even if you come from a state where it is legal and you possess it in Texas you may be charged.
+Unless you get the record sealed, it will show up on background checks and may cause problems renting an apartment or obtaining employment since they may think you will be smoking Marijuana on the premises.
 Also, if you are not a United State citizen, over a certain amount, even if a misdemeanor could get you deported.
 The point being do not trivialize the charge.
 Consult with an attorney and discuss the possible consequences and options available.
 We have handle dozens of these cases every year with very satisfactory outcomes and would welcome a chance to discuss your case with you.

 Other Drug Cases